-When you start looking to mount a particular scope on your firearm you need to know certain things before you start shopping for mounting options.
-To begin with, you’ll need to know your scope’s objective diameter, usually the last and largest number in a scope’s specifications.
-This will be used to determine the clearance needed for your scope.
-The next important measurement you’ll need is the scope tube, and thus what ring diameter is required by your scope, usually 1″ or 30mm.
+When you start looking to mount a particular scope on your firearm, you need to know certain things before you start shopping for mounting options.
+To begin with, you will need to know your scope’s objective diameter, usually the last and largest number in the scope’s specifications.
+The objective diameter’s size determines the clearance needed for your scope.
+The next important measurement you need is the scope tube, determining what ring diameter fits your scope, usually 1-inch or 30mm.

-You need to know what mounting system your rifle is equipped with; receiver grooves, Picatinny rail, Weaver dovetail base, or nothing at all.
-The type of firearm you have and in some cases, what barrel type and contour, will also impact what mounting system you will need to use.
-A flat-top AR-15 has vastly different ring requirements than a Remington 700 with a tapered barrel.
+You need to know what mounting system your rifle is equipped with—receiver grooves, Picatinny rail, Weaver dovetail base or nothing at all.
+The type of firearm you have and in some cases, what barrel type and contour, also affects what mounting system you need to use.
+A flat top AR-15 has vastly different ring requirements than a Remington 700 with a tapered barrel.

-The most common setup used, and inquired about, for putting optics on a long gun is mounting a traditional magnified rifle scope to a traditional bolt action rifle.
-Let’s use this setup to explore the basics of putting a scope on a rifle.
-Traditionally the scope is held onto the rifle by “rings” which are clamped around the body of the scope.
-In turn the rings are attached to some sort of “base”, which are normally then attached to the rifles receiver or action.
+The most common setup inquired about for putting optics on a long gun is mounting a traditional magnified riflescope to a traditional bolt-action rifle.
+Let us use this setup to explore the basics of putting a scope on a rifle.
+Traditionally, the scope attaches to the rifle by rings, that clamp around the scope’s body.
+In turn, the rings attach to a base, that normally attaches to the rifle’s receiver or action.

 To add to the confusion, there are many variations of all of these components.
-There are ways mount a scope that combine some or even all of these individual components.
-(An example would be mounting an EOtech HWS to an AR-15 rifle, where the scope has an integral mount that does not require rings, and the rifle has an integral rail that does not require a base.)
+There are ways to mount a scope that combine some or even all of these individual components.
+For example, mounting an EoTech HWS to an AR-15 rifle, where the scope has an integral mount that does not require rings, and the rifle has an integral rail that does not require a base.

-The base is the part of the system that allows the attachment of the scope rings to the rifle itself.
-Traditionally bases are attached to the receiver of a firearm by some sort of screw or bolt.
+The base is the part of the system that allows the scope rings to attach to the rifle itself.
+Traditionally bases attach to the receiver of a firearm by some sort of screw or bolt.
 Some rifles have built-in bases that are integral to the firearm.

-The Ring you select must be the same inner diameter of your scope’s tube diameter, which makes sense.
-The rings clamp onto the main tube of the scope, so they must be the same size.
-Most scopes are 1 inch in diameter and so are most rings, but there are many 30mm scopes and rings, and a smattering of other choices, such as 34mm.
-The other end of the ring attaches to the rifle’s base, so it too must be compatible with that particular base.
+The rings you select must be the same inner diameter as your scope’s tube diameter.
+The rings clamp onto the scope’s main tube, so the sizes must match.
+Most scopes are 1 inch diameter as are most rings.
+However, there are many 30mm scopes and rings, as well as a smattering of other choices, such as 34mm.
+The other end of the ring attaches to the rifle’s base, so it too must be compatible with your rifle’s particular base.

 The important thing to remember is to match the rings with the scope and the base.

-Scope rings come in varying heights to vary the distance from the scope’s centerline to the firearm’s base or receiver.
-The different ring heights allow you to mount scopes with different objective sizes and also to mount the scope in the proper place for a quick and proper cheekweld.
+Ring height is one of the most confusing options for new gun owners.
+Scope rings come in differing heights to vary the distance from the scope’s centerline to the firearm’s base or receiver.
+The different ring heights allow you to mount scopes with different objective sizes in the proper place for a quick and proper cheek weld.
 Rings normally come in low, medium and high heights.
 There are extra low and extra high variations from some manufactures.
-Ring height is one of the most confusing options for new gun owners.

-The traditional mantra is that scopes should be mounted as low as possible without the front of the scope, the objective bell housing, touching the barrel.
-Also bearing in mind the need to the back of the scope, the ocular bell or eyepiece, to clear the bolt handle.
-The thing most often ignored in this choosing scope ring height is the need for the scope’s height to match the shooter.
-When the rifle is shouldered quickly, the scope should be at the correct height to look through it, without any additional movement on the stock up or down to get a good view through the scope.
+You should mount your scope as low as possible without the front of it—the objective bell housing—touching the barrel.
+The bolt handle must also clear the ocular bell or eyepiece at the back of the scope.
+The thing most often ignored when choosing scope ring height is the need for the scope’s height to match the shooter.
+When shouldering the rifle quickly, the scope should be at the correct height to look through it, without any additional up or down movement to get a good view through the scope.

-Remember though that there is no “perfect” ring height that would suit every person, as each person’s physiology is a little bit different.
-There is a standard ring height worth noting, as it gives an excellent starting point for 90% of gun owners.
+Remember there is no perfect ring height to suit every person, as each person’s physiology is a slightly different.

 In this illustration from UTG, Ring height is measured with “C”